What is hydrochloric acid?

 What is hydrochloric acid good for in terms of health?

 IV hydrochloric acid has been used in the medical field for several decades.
-It was often used to stimulate the immune system to help fight infection but became less popular after antibiotics were introduced.
+It was often used to stimulate the immune system to help fight infection but became less popular after introducing antibiotics.
 With the rise of antibiotic-resistant bacterial infections, HCl is again being used for its antimicrobial properties.1

 Hydrochloric acid kills bacteria and viruses in the stomach before they have a chance to spread infection.
 Too little HCl in your stomach puts you at higher risk of infection and damage to your gastrointestinal tract.